ranbureand/sitefolio/_projects/dolmus-and-minibus-map-of-istanbul.markdown

     %}
 </div>

-Some illustrations taken from the preliminary storyboard coupled with the corresponding frames of the final cut.
+Here are some illustrations from the preliminary storyboard coupled with the corresponding frames of the final cut.

 <div class="figures">
     {% include image.html